 Palacio Duhau ($$$)

-While parts of San Telmo used to be downright dangerous, the neighborhood has been changing rapidly in recent years.
-You’ll find new restaurants and cafes, bars, and hotels popping up all the time.
-San Telmo is officially a cool place to be again.
+Parts of San Telmo used to be downright dangerous in the past, but the neighborhood has been changing rapidly in recent years.
+You’ll find new restaurants and cafes, bars, and hotels popping up all the time, signaling that San Telmo is officially a cool place to be again.

 Circus Hostel ($)